-Evidence-Based Investment Insights: The Essence of Evidence-Based Investing
+Evidence-Based Investment Insights: The Human Factor In Evidence-Based Investing

 It is easier to stick with your investment selections if you use a rational methodology such as evidence-based investing.